dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Leadership is not about being in charge.
-Leadership is about taking care of those in your charge.**
+**The trophy is earned in the hours that no one is watching.**

-Simon Sinek
+Anonymous